Shotgun: Pattern and choke

 Shot, small and round and delivered without spin, is ballistically inefficient.
 As the shot leaves the barrel, it begins to disperse in the air.
 The resulting cloud of pellets is known as the shot pattern, or shotgun shot spread.
 The ideal pattern would be a circle with an even distribution of shot throughout, with a density sufficient to ensure enough pellets will intersect the target to achieve the desired result, such as a kill when hunting or a break when shooting clay targets.
-In reality, the pattern is closer to a Gaussian, or normal distribution, with a higher density in the center that tapers off at the edges.
+In reality, the pattern is closer to a Gaussian (normal) distribution, with a higher density in the center that tapers off at the edges.
 Patterns are usually measured by firing at a 30 in diameter circle on a large sheet of paper placed at varying distances.
 The hits inside the circle are counted, and compared to the total number of pellets, and the density of the pattern inside the circle is examined.
 An "ideal" pattern would put nearly 100% of the pellets in the circle and would have no voids—any region where a target silhouette will fit and not cover 3 or more holes is considered a potential problem.

 A constriction in the end of the barrel known as the choke is used to tailor the pattern for different purposes.
 Chokes may either be formed as part of the barrel at the time of manufacture, by squeezing the end of the bore down over a mandrel, or by threading the barrel and screwing in an interchangeable choke tube.
 The choke typically consists of a conical section that smoothly tapers from the bore diameter down to the choke diameter, followed by a cylindrical section of the choke diameter.
 Briley Manufacturing, a maker of interchangeable shotgun chokes, uses a conical portion about three times the bore diameter in length, so the shot is gradually squeezed down with minimal deformation.
 The cylindrical section is shorter, usually 0.6 to 0.75 in.
 The use of interchangeable chokes has made it easy to tune the performance of a given combination of shotgun and shotshell to achieve the desired performance.

 The choke should be tailored to the range and size of the targets.
 A skeet shooter shooting at close targets might use 127 micrometres (0.005 inches) of constriction to produce a 76 cm diameter pattern at a distance of 19 m.
 A trap shooter shooting at distant targets might use 762 micrometres (0.030 inches) of constriction to produce a 76 cm diameter pattern at 37 m.
 Special chokes for turkey hunting, which requires long range shots at the small head and neck of the bird, can go as high as 1500 micrometres (0.060 inches).
 The use of too much choke and a small pattern increases the difficulty of hitting the target, whereas the use of too little choke produces large patterns with insufficient pellet density to reliably break targets or kill game.
 "Cylinder barrels" have no constriction.